 This introductory subject addresses the core principles of BIM, Lean Construction and Integrated Project Delivery.
-It is taught in a highly interactive environment over one intensive of two days duration and one of one day duration.
-The two day intensive covers BIM principles in a manner which equips students to sit for the buildingSMART International endorsed individual assessment of knowledge based BIM learning.
-The one day intensive introduces students to the key principles of Lean Construction and of Integrated Project Delivery.
+It is taught in a highly interactive environment and covers BIM principles in a manner which equips students to sit for the buildingSMART International endorsed individual assessment of knowledge based BIM learning and introduces students to the key principles of Lean Construction and of Integrated Project Delivery.
 A brief introduction to the BIM framework adopted by buildingSMART Australasia is also presented during this subject.

 This subject has been designed as a micro-credentialed course for the benefit of industry professionals.